AI/TLDRai-tldr.devPOMEGRApomegra.io · AI stock market analysis - autonomous investment agents

 • Quantum Computing

 The most significant foreseeable threat is the advent of large-scale quantum computers.
-Shor's algorithm, executable on a sufficiently powerful quantum computer, could break many widely used public-key cryptosystems, such as RSA and ECC, by efficiently factoring large numbers and solving discrete logarithm problems.
+Shor's algorithm could break many widely used public-key cryptosystems like RSA and ECC by efficiently factoring large numbers and solving discrete logarithm problems.
 This would undermine much of our current secure communication infrastructure.
-Read more about this specific threat in our section on Asymmetric Encryption.

 • Increased Computing Power

-Even without quantum computers, the steady increase in classical computing power makes brute-force attacks against weaker or older algorithms more feasible.
+Even without quantum computers, the steady increase in classical computing power makes brute-force attacks against weaker algorithms more feasible.
 This necessitates the use of longer key lengths and stronger algorithms.

 • Side-Channel Attacks

-These attacks don't target the mathematical weaknesses of algorithms but rather their physical implementation.
+These attacks target physical implementation rather than mathematical weaknesses.
 Attackers might analyze power consumption, electromagnetic leaks, or timing information to deduce secret keys.

 • Data Volume and IoT

-The explosion of data and the proliferation of Internet of Things (IoT) devices create a massive attack surface and demand lightweight, efficient cryptographic solutions that can secure resource-constrained devices without hindering performance.
-The Impact of 5G on IoT will only accelerate this trend.
+The explosion of data and proliferation of IoT devices create a massive attack surface and demand lightweight, efficient cryptographic solutions for resource-constrained devices.

 Promising Innovations